Joe Wilson, skeptic on Iraq War intelligence, dies at age 69 | New Country 923

 Plame, who is running as a Democrat for Congress — in part as a Trump adversary — called Wilson “a true American hero, a patriot, and had the heart of a lion.”
 Plame and Wilson moved to Santa Fe in 2007 to raise twin children and divorced in 2017.

-In 2002, Wilson traveled as a diplomat to the African country of Niger to investigate allegations that Hussein was attempting to purchase uranium, which could have been used to make nuclear weapons.
+In 2002, Wilson traveled to the African country of Niger to investigate allegations that Hussein was attempting to purchase uranium, which could have been used to make nuclear weapons.

 A Connecticut native and graduate of the University of California at Santa Barbara, Wilson’s career with the Foreign Service included posts in a handful of African nations.

-He was the senior U.S. diplomat in Baghdad during the first Gulf and was last American official to meet with Saddam before Desert Storm.
+He was the senior U.S. diplomat in Baghdad during the first Gulf War, which lasted from 1990 to 1991, and was the last American official to meet with Saddam before the Desert Storm offensive.

-Wilson drew intense criticism from Republican lawmakers over his statements regarding Iraq in the lead-up to the U.S. invasion.
+Wilson drew intense criticism from Republican lawmakers over his statements regarding Iraq and weapons of mass destruction in the lead-up to the U.S. invasion.
 A report by the Senate Intelligence Committee in 2004 pointed to inconsistences.

 Wilson dismissed those claims, later authoring the book “The Politics of Truth.”